ProjectPythia/pythia-foundations/foundations/conda.md

 1. It's free, lightweight, and won't interfere with other installations on your computer.
 2. It encourages you to install only the packages you need in reproducible isolated environments for specific projects.
 This is generally a more robust way to work with open source tools.
-3. It uses `conda-forge` as the default channel for packages, which is our recommended way to get up-to-date, interoperable packages.
+3. It uses {term}`conda-forge` as the default channel for packages, which is our recommended way to get up-to-date, interoperable packages.

-Once you have `conda` via the Miniconda installer, the next step is to create an environment and install packages.
+Once you have {term}`conda` via the {term}`Miniforge` installer, the next step is to create an environment and install packages.

 :::{note}
 Users looking for a full-featured commercially licensed and supported Python environment manager should take a look at [Anaconda](https://www.anaconda.com/), which may be [free for academic usage](https://www.anaconda.com/blog/update-on-anacondas-terms-of-service-for-academia-and-research).

-The conda package manager and our recommended Miniforge installation are open source and free for all users.
+The conda package manager and our recommended Miniforge installation are open source, community-supported and free for all users.
 :::

 ## Creating a conda environment